-Israel president flies to UAE in first amid regional tension
+Israel president on 1st visit to UAE amid regional tension

 The president plays a largely ceremonial role as a national unifier in Israel’s parliamentary system, where the prime minister holds the most power.
 Israeli Prime Minister Naftali Bennett last month made his first official visit to the Gulf Arab sheikhdom and discussed strengthening relations on a number of fronts with Sheikh Mohammed.

-Shortly before takeoff, Herzog said his visit sought to bring “a blessing of peace and a message of peace to the entire region.”
+Shortly before takeoff, Herzog said he sought to bring on his visit “the message of peace from Israel to the United Arab Emirates, and to all the peoples in the region.”

 The show of Israel-Emirati cooperation comes at a delicate time for the Middle East.